-- (b) See NOTE above. - (c) See NOTE above.
-Bilateral arrangements provide for swing, borrow-forward and carry-over. - (d) Within 30 days of arrival or any time after arrival of goods. - (e) Import permits are available immediately at numerous computer terminals across Canada provided that proper documentation from the exporting sources is presented. - (f) See NOTE above. - (g) Permit applications are considered by only one organization, the Special Trade Relations Bureau, Department of External Affairs. - (h) See NOTE above. - (i) Yes. - Yes. - (j) There are provisions of this type in the bilateral arrangements in order that such transhipments would not be counted against the negotiated restraint levels. - 7. (a) Import permits for goods subject to surveillance only can be applied for 30 days prior to the expected date of arrival or at any time after arrival. - (b) A permit is normally granted immediately upon request. - (c) See response to 7(a). - (d) Permit applications are considered by only one organization, the Special Trade Relations Bureau, Department of External Affairs. - 8.
+- This question only applies to situations where Canada has imposed a restraint unilaterally.
+In general, allocation of quota is based on historical performance (as described above).
+In some cases, a portion of the quota (10 per cent) is reserved for new entrants. - IX.
+Yes. - Yes. - X. There are provisions of this type in the bilateral arrangements in order that such transhipments would not be counted against the negotiated restraint levels. - 7. (a) Import permits for goods subject to surveillance only can be applied for 30 days prior to the expected date of arrival or at any time after arrival. - (b) A permit is normally granted immediately upon request. - (c) See response to 7(a). - (d) Permit applications are considered by only one organization, the Export and Import Permits Bureau, Department of External Affairs and International Trade. - 8.
 Import permits are not normally refused if the criteria relating to issuance is met.
-If a permit is refused, for example, because of incomplete information on the application, the applicant is advised and given the opportunity to correct the anomaly. - 9.
-Import permits may be issued only to Canadian residents, whether persons, firms or institutions.
-Importers eligible to receive import permits are registered with the Special Trade Relations Bureau without charge.
+If a permit is refused, for example, because of incomplete information on the application, the applicant is advised and given the opportunity to correct the anomaly.

+9. Import permits may be issued only to Canadian residents, whether persons, firms or institutions.
+Importers eligible to receive import permits are registered with the Export and Import Permits Bureau without charge.
 This registration is for administrative purposes only related to the use of a computerized permit delivery system.
-The names of registered importers is made available on request.
+The names of registered importers are made available on request.

-- 10. See note on question (6) for additional information required to that prescribed in the application for import permit form.

-- 11. Import permits and normal customs entry forms are required.

-- 12. Any applicant may apply for permit in Ottawa, for which there is a fee of \$15.00, but for permits issued at other computer terminals there is a ten-dollar (\$10) or more fee to cover costs of additional service.

-- 13. No.
+- 10. See note on question (6) for additional information required to that prescribed in the application for import permit form. - 11.
+Import permits and normal customs entry forms are required. - 12.
+Any applicant may apply for permit in Ottawa, for which there is a fee of \$15.00, but for permits issued at other computer terminals, there is a fee of \$10.00 or more to cover costs of additional service. - 13.
+No.

-- 14. Each permit is valid for approximately 30 days, and may be extended for a further 30 days if the request for extension is submitted prior to expiry.
+14. Each permit is valid for 30 days, and may be extended for a further 30 days if the request for extension is submitted prior to expiry.

 - 15. No.

 - 16. Licences are not transferable.

 - 17. (a) No.

 - (b) No.